 Students are assessed in school by their teacher and awarded a grade.
 An external moderator then comes to the school to moderate the grades.

-AS, A2, BTEC Sport and BTEC Health and Social Care
+AS, A2, and BTEC Health and Social Care

-In Year 12 and 13, students are given the opportunity to carry on studying sport in two ways; BTEC Sport and A-Level PE.
+In Year 12 and 13, students are given the opportunity to carry on studying sport at A-Level PE.
 The A-Level PE course examining body is OCR and consists of the following modules: Anatomy and Physiology, Acquiring Movement Skills and Socio-Cultural Studies.

 One unit of coursework